JTjester07/Word-World/README.md

 # Word World

-Word World is a 2D puzzle platformer where you assemble words to interact with the world and complete levels.
+Word World is a Puzzle Platformer where you build words to change the world.
-The entirety of Word World was made in Unity, and all the assets and scripts in the game are here, ported directly from Unity.
+The player must come up with creative words that will give them the edge to move around the level and reach the end goal.

-Word World is my first game, and was made in a week.
+This branch contains all the assests of Word World ported directly from Unity, the game engine it was made in.

-By Jaden J. and Abram H.
+Word World was my first game, and it was done in a week for the Computer Game and Simulation Programming competition for FBLA regionals in Arizona, and it won 2nd place.
+This would be the start of my game development journey.